shihuitay/shihuitay/README.md

 # Hi, I'm Shi Hui Tay 👋

 ## About Me
-- 🎓 I'm a passionate Data Science and Analytics professional with a Master's degree in Data Science.
+- 🎓 I'm a Data Scientist/Researcher with a Master's degree in Data Science.
 - 💻 Proficient in Python and R, with a strong focus on Computer Vision applications.
 - 📊 Skilled in statistical analysis, machine learning, deep learning, and data visualization.
 - 🤖 I have a keen interest in AI, particularly in extracting meaningful information from unstructured data.